Inbibo/adonisfx_docs/docs/faq.md

 No. To be able to move a node-locked license to a different machine, you have to deactivate the license and reactivate it on the newly configured machine.
 For more flexibility and no hardware specific licensing restriction you should purchase floating licenses.

 #### Does the use of AdonisFX require internet access?
 If the activation happened through an online activation, then yes.
-However, if the license had been activated offline it will require the user to reactivate the product once the grace period is over (14 days).
-If the licensing mode is set to floating licensing a direct connection between the server and clients have to established.
+However, if the license had been activated offline, then internet access is needed only to validate the license.
+This validation is triggered by the licensing system on plug-in load every 5 days, which requires connection to the internet.
+If this verification fails because of the machine has no internet access, then you can still use AdonisFX for a grace period of 14 days.
+After that, the license has to be re-verified with our servers, which again requires connection to the internet.

 #### How can I switch between node-locked licensing an floating licensing inside of AdonisFX?
 You can use the environment variable `ADN_LICENSE_MODE` set to `0` for node-locked licensing and `ADN_LICENSE_MODE` set to `1` for floating licensing.

 #### What do I need to be able to use floating licensing?
 You will need to configure and activate the licensing server, make sure that client machines have access to it.

-#### How can I reactivate my floating offline license?
-The process is to deactivate the license offline and reactivate it after making changes (to change for example the number of seats).
-For more information visit the [licensing](licensing.md#licensing) page or contact support.

 #### Can I move the license server to a different machine?
 Yes.
 This process requires you to deactivate it and then activate it on the new machine.
 For more information visit the [licensing](licensing.md#licensing) page or contact support.